-Here you’ll find direct access to multimedia resources (videos and audio recordings) hosted on external platforms.
+Here you’ll find direct access to multimedia resources (video and audio recordings) hosted on external platforms.
 These materials highlight the ongoing work and contributions of those driving the site’s growth and direction.

 An interview with Martin Schmidt